Roasted Turkey

 - Preheat the oven to 500 degrees.

-- Remove the turkey from the brine and rinse well, inside and out.
+- Prepare the turkey by removing it from the brine and rinsing it well, inside and out.

-- Pat very dry with paper towels then place on a roasting rack in a roasting tray.
+- Pat very dry with paper towels, then place it on a roasting rack in a roasting pan.

-- Slather vegetable oil all over the turkey then season with freshly cracked black pepper.
+- Slather the entire turkey with vegetable oil, then season with freshly cracked black pepper.

-- Place the water, apple, onion, and cinnamon stick in a microwave proof bowl and cook on high for five minutes.
+- Steep the aromatics by placing the water, apple, onion, and cinnamon stick in a microwave-proof bowl and cooking on high for five minutes.

 - Add the steeped aromatics to the turkey cavity along with the sage leaves and the rosemary sprigs.